 Members Of The Primary Health Care Team

 David has overall responsibility for all aspects of practice administration and finance.
 He facilitates the Fairfax House Patient Forum and also deals with patient complaints.

-Deputy Practice Manager/IT & Administration Manager: Sarah Baxter
+IT & Administration / Deputy Practice Manager: Sarah Baxter

 Sarah manages the day-to-day running of IT at the practice and oversees practice compliance with the Quality & Outcomes Framework (QoF) and Information Governance.
-She also manages the Admin Team and acts as Deputy for the Practice Manager
+She also manages insurance report requests and the Admin Team and suppors the practice manager with his duties.

 Finance Manager: Jackie Bailey